• Room 0G.332 - David Keir Building

 My current and previous academic leadership roles at Queen's include the following:

-MSc Advanced Architectural Design Programme Director
+MSc Applied Architecture and Design Programme Director

 BSc Architecture Programme Director

-Education Committee (Qualities and Standards) Member
+Education Committee (Qualities and Standards) Faculty Member

 School Management Board Member